 13Then he said to his sons, “Saddle the donkey for me.”
 So they saddled the donkey for him and he rode on it.

 14He went after the man of God, and found him sitting under an oak.
-He said to him, “Are you the man of God who came from Judah?”
+And he said to him, “Are you the man of God who came from Judah?”
+He said, “I am.”

-18But he said to him, “I also am a prophet, like you are, and an angel spoke to me by the word of Yahweh, saying, ‘Bring him back with you into your house, So that he can eat bread and drink water’” (but he lied to him).
+18But he said to him, “I also am a prophet, like you are, and an angel spoke to me by the word of Yahweh, saying, ‘Bring him back with you into your house, so that he can eat bread and drink water’” (but he lied to him).

 19So he went back with him, and ate bread in his house and drank water.